mrDull/mrDull/README.md

-hi, im dull. a 17 year old programmer.
+hi, im mrDull. a 17 year old programmer.

 i like to make things using Lua, rLua (roblox lol), js, and python.